Vitamin D and your baby

 Vitamin D is known as the ‘sunshine vitamin’ because our bodies can make it from the sun.
 When the skin is exposed to sunlight, the ultraviolet B (UVB) rays from the sun are used to make vitamin D.

-However, babies can’t safely get the vitamin D they need from the sun.
+However, babies cannot safely get the vitamin D they need from the sun.
 Their skin is very sensitive and should not be exposed to direct sunlight.

-Breast milk is the ideal and recommended food for your baby but it is not a good source of vitamin D.
+While breast milk is the recommended food for your pēpi it is not a good source of vitamin D.

 • has naturally dark skin